 - If you have taken a course which is not listed above, contact the Admissions Office via email for a personal response

-- One academic year of writing intensive humanities, social science, language or psychology courses.
+- One academic year of English, foreign language, writing intensive humanities, social science, or psychology courses.
 Any combination of two semesters or three quarters' worth of classes is acceptable for this requirement

 Online courses or CLEP will not be accepted for the prerequisites.
 This requirement cannot be waived and prerequisites MUST be taken in a classroom setting.
 AP or IB courses for which your undergraduate institution has given you credit are acceptable for Calculus, Statistics, Inorganic Chemistry, and Physics.
 AP or IB courses for which you have been given credit are also acceptable for the requirement to have one year’s worth of credits in English, the Foreign Languages, Psychology, or the Humanities.
 If you have received credit for coursework through the AP or IB systems, we strongly recommend that you take upper level coursework in the sciences and humanities to demonstrate your ability to thrive in rigorous, advanced college courses.
 Please see our FAQ's for more information on course requirements.